 - limited visibility of operational performance

-- unclear reporting ownership and accountability
+- unreliable data across systems- unclear reporting ownership and accountability

 - difficulty understanding profitability, efficiency or resource allocation.